Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 <!-- > -->

 Seriously, imagine creating 10,000 views and loading them in RAM.
-Sounds like a memory problem.
+Sounds like we might have memory problem.

 Heck! imagine rendering the pixels that made up a list of table cells where each cell is 40 pixels tall...